Pantry Staples for a Low-Nickel Diet (That Still Taste Amazing)

 I may earn commission from links on this page, but I only recommend products I love.
 Promise.

 If you have Systemic Nickel Allergy Syndrome (SNAS), what's in your pantry determines whether your week is manageable or miserable.
-This is the full list of what's actually safe to stock.
+If you’ve ever opened your pantry and realized half of it is making you feel worse, this is what I keep on hand instead.

 Low-Nickel Pantry Essentials